mjschultz/django-tastefulpy/docs/tutorial.rst

 .. _ref-tutorial:

 =============================
-Getting Started with Tastypie
+Getting Started with Tastefulpy
 =============================

-Tastypie is a reusable app (that is, it relies only on its own code and focuses on providing just a REST-style API) and is suitable for providing an API to any application without having to modify the sources of that app.
+Tastefulpy is a reusable app (that is, it relies only on its own code and focuses on providing just a REST-style API) and is suitable for providing an API to any application without having to modify the sources of that app.

-Not everyone's needs are the same, so Tastypie goes out of its way to provide plenty of hooks for overriding or extending how it works.
+Not everyone's needs are the same, so Tastefulpy goes out of its way to provide plenty of hooks for overriding or extending how it works.

 .. note::

-    If you hit a stumbling block, you can join `#tastypie on irc.freenode.net`_ to get help.
+    If you hit a stumbling block, you can join `#tastefulpy on irc.freenode.net`_ to get help.

-.. _#tastypie on irc.freenode.net: irc://irc.freenode.net/tastypie
+.. _#tastefulpy on irc.freenode.net: irc://irc.freenode.net/tastefulpy

 This tutorial assumes that you have a basic understanding of Django as well as how proper REST-style APIs ought to work.
-We will only explain the portions of the code that are Tastypie-specific in any kind of depth.
+We will only explain the portions of the code that are Tastefulpy-specific in any kind of depth.

 For example purposes, we'll be adding an API to a simple blog application.
 Here is ``myapp/models.py``::

-    from tastypie.utils.timezone import now
+    from tastefulpy.utils.timezone import now
     from django.contrib.auth.models import User
     from django.db import models
     from django.utils.text import slugify